Tasaqi/FalloutHacker/README.md

 ## Testing

-You can test the script by running the `test.py` script which will read the `tests.txt` file and try to guess a random target word by process of elimination.
+You can test the script by running the `test.py` script.

 ```shell
 python test.py